 About me

 I have been facilitating meditation and postural yoga since 2004, and using these practices within a therapeutic context since 2008.
-My intention in my work is to support physical, emotional and mental wellbeing by offering body-centred tools for self-connection.
-Intercultural respect and a trauma-informed ethos are embedded in my work.
-I have been a faculty member and mentor with Yogacampus since 2010 and contribute to panels and discussions that address critical issues within contemporary yoga spaces.
+My intention in my work is to support physical, emotional and mental wellbeing by offering body-centred tools for self-connection and community-connection.
+Intercultural awareness and a trauma-informed ethos are embedded in my work.
+I am a yoga teacher-trainer with a specialty in integrating trauma-aware principles into yoga spaces.
+Having been a faculty member for Yogacampus from 2010 to 2024, I continue to contribute to modules across various yoga teacher-training courses in London and abroad.

 In addition to public work, I facilitate Movement for Healing - established in 2017 - offering specialised trauma-informed yoga to people impacted by domestic abuse and sexual violence.
 I am also a Director for CIC Mamasuze, an arts-based organisation that supports women and children refugees, asylum-seekers and migrants.
-Alongside these roles, I am a registered Dance Movement Psychotherapist working in both adult and children’s mental health.
+I have an MA in Dance Movement Psychotherapy and have experience working in a variety of mental health settings such as inpatient units, community mental health and not-for-profit organisations.

-I have been supported and nourished by a long-standing yoga and meditation practice for over 2 decades.
-In addition to my personal practice, my introspection is anchored in verbal therapy; my joy and self-care is rooted in dance, writing, art, and time in nature.
-My professional support and accountability is accessed through monthly yoga peer-group supervision and clinical supervision.
+I have been supported and nourished by a long-standing yoga and meditation practice for over two decades.
+In addition to my personal practice, my introspection is anchored in verbal therapy; my joy and self-care is rooted in community connection, dance, writing, art and time in nature.
+I am held accountable through the guidance of my yoga teachers and mentors, yoga peer-group discussion, in addition to clinical supervision in my psychotherapy work.

 I have experienced cultural, social and economic diversity.
 I am slowly learning to reclaim all parts of my Self.